 Surgical options are available when medical treatment is not adequate.
 Small plugs called punctal plugs can be placed in the tear ducts, the small passageways in the inner corner of each lid that carry tears away from the eye and into the nose.

 Plugging the tear ducts keeps the tears, which are coating the eye surface, from draining into the nose as quickly as they normally would.
 Some patients who respond well to punctal plugs can actually have their tear ducts cauterized so that the ducts are closed permanently.

 If there are other problems with the eyelids (becoming too lax, lower lids turning out, etc.), repair of these lid conditions can help to make the eye surface healthier.

-Less common and less readily available treatments are reserved for patients with severe dry eye, including the Boston scleral lens and autologous serum drops.
+Less common and less readily available treatments are reserved for patients with severe dry eye, including the Boston scleral lens, amniotic membrane, and autologous serum drops.